Mortgage Broker and Loan Officer

 When it's time to find a mortgage , you should know the difference between a loan officer and a mortgage broker.
 Because both a mortgage broker and mortgage banker will help you buy a new home, it's easy to confuse them.
 But for the application process, it can benefit you if you recognize how they differ.

 What is a Mortgage Broker?

-A mortgage broker is an individual or company that is an independent agent for the mortgage loan applicant as well as the lender.
-A mortgage broker facilitates things for you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
-A mortgage broker can review your financial situation to find out which lender is the right fit for your loan needs.
-From application to closing, your mortgage broker works with you: submitting your loan application to a number of lenders, and walking you with the chosen lender through to the closing of your loan.
-The broker gets a commission from the borrower if the loan closes.
+A mortgage broker (either a company or an individual) is an independent agent for the mortgage loan borrower as well as the lender.
+Your mortgage broker will stand as coordinator between you and the lending institution; which can be a bank, trust company, credit union, mortgage corporation, finance company or even an individual, private investor.
+You work with a mortgage broker to consider your financial situation and lead you to the lender who has the best loan program for you.
+Your broker will present your mortgage loan application to one or more lenders, and works with the lender of choice until the loan closes.
+The broker gets a commission from the borrower when the loan closes.

 The biggest difference between a mortgage broker and a mortgage banker is that the latter is employed by a lending institution (a bank, credit union, or others) to offer and process loans only from the programs of that institution.
 Although a mortgage banker may offer quite a range of loan programs, they will be programs with that lender alone.

 Your mortgage banker represents you to the bank or other lending institution.
 The borrower is walked through the whole process, from finding a loan to closing, by the loan officer.
 Mortgage bankers are compensated with a commission or salary for their work by their employers.